Bubbling Troubles

 Bubbling Troubles is an American 1940 Our Gang short comedy film directed by Edward Cahn.
-It was the 187th Our Gang short (188th episode, 99th talking short, 100th talking episode, and 19th MGM produced episode) that was released.
+It was the 187th Our Gang short to be released.

 Plot

 Butch wins the heart of Darla, leaving heartbroken Alfalfa to cry in his alphabet soup.
 Mistaking the boy's doldrums for indigestion, Alfalfa's dad prepares to give his son a good dose of Settles-It Powder.
 Later on, the kids pay a visit to Butch's jerry-built chemistry lab where he is mixing up what he claims is an explosive.
 Recognizing the mixture as Settles-It Powder, Alfalfa offers himself as Butch's guinea pig, bravely downing the concoction in hopes of impressing Darla.
 Unfortunately, the powders have not been properly combined, and before long Alfalfa becomes drastically bloated and the rest of the gang is convinced that he has become a walking bomb.